 Filled Map in Power BI

-For this Power BI Filled Map demonstration, we are going to use the World Population data that we downloaded from the Data bank (in Excel format).
+For this Filled Map demonstration, we are going to use the World Population data that we downloaded from the Data bank (in Excel format).
+Please refer to the Connect to the Excel article to understand the Power BI steps involved in working with Excel.

 How to Create a Filled Map in Power BI

 Dragging any geographical data to the Canvas region will automatically create a Map for you.
 First, let me drag the Country Names from the world Population table to the Canvas.
+Please refer to the Charts introduction article.

-Click on the Filled Map under the Visualization section.
+Click on the Filled Map icon under the Visualization section.
 It converts a Map into a Filled Map.

 Filled Map in Power BI 3